krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-12-async-manual.md

 ...
 ```

-We can easily match ```allocationSize = 5242896``` with the object size from GC logs, so using that
+We can easily match ```allocationSize = 5242896``` with the object size from the GC logs, so using that
 technique we can find and eliminate humongous allocations.
-Actually you can filter the allocation
+Actually, you can filter the allocation
 JFR result file with objects that size is larger or equal to half of our G1 region size.
 All of
-that is humongous allocation.
+these are humongous allocations.

 ### Allocation - live objects
 {: #alloc-live }